 This doesn’t mean you should avoid small talk.
-(It’s kind of necessary to keep things going smoothly and to avoid long, agonising days of silence).
+(It’s kind of necessary to keep things going smoothly and to avoid long, agonizing days of silence).
 What it does mean, however, is that you should limit your amount of chitchat in the office.
 If someone has their headphones in and is busy working, catching up with them about their weekend might seem friendly on your part, but from their point of view, it’s kind of annoying.

 Also, avoid office gossip.
 Getting involved in this kind of small talk is likely to create tension, conflict, and awkwardness in the workplace.

 Part of being a decent co-worker means not only refraining from doing shitty things but also being a positive, good-natured person.
-If you see another guy exhibiting intrusive and dominating behaviours – especially towards women and co-workers from ethnic minority backgrounds – be sure to call them out on it.
+If you see another guy exhibiting intrusive and dominating behaviors – especially towards women and co-workers from ethnic minority backgrounds – be sure to call them out on it.
 Your colleagues don’t deserve that kind of treatment.

 But you can also portray yourself as a morally-upright man by standing up to the workplace bully.
 Your bravery will be rewarded.
 You will earn respect from others, and build a great deal of self-respect as well.